wp-plugins/contactuscom/readme.txt

 == Upgrade Notice ==

+= 2.5.2 =
+New version available, update NOW!
+NEW - Most form templates are now responsive design (with minimums and maximums for best appearance)

 = 2.5.1 =
-New version availabe, update NOW!
+New version available, update NOW!

 = 2.5 =
-New version availabe, update NOW!
+New version available, update NOW!

 = 2.0.1 =
 Bug Fix: This has been resolved.